CharlesThawnpi/movievirus-docs/master-instruction-source.md

   * Burmese and English wording should remain editable through the dynamic content system
   * support/admin investigation should be able to trace a shown user message back to stable status_code and log_type

-### D.12.4 Message Rendering Contract

-All bot-visible messages should be rendered from backend decision output.

-Rendering contract:

-  * status_code = enforcement/result meaning
-  * message_key = visible text lookup key
-  * button_set_key = visible action/button layout key

-Rules:

-  * bot should not assemble its own entitlement meaning from local guesses
-  * WebApp and bot should use the same backend decision contract where relevant
-  * Burmese and English wording should remain editable through the dynamic content system
-  * support/admin investigation should be able to trace a shown user message back to stable status_code and log_type
 ---

 # =========================================================